 I also love hot dogs, nowhere more so than at a baseball game or camping.
 How do you improve an already perfect culinary delight like a hot dog?
 By adding bacon, obviously.
 I’ve been known to wrap the dogs with bacon at home to void the greasy mess at the campsite.
 It’s a rather gourmet touch that your fellow (pork-eating) campers will enjoy.

 4. Reese’s Peanut Butter Cup s’mores

-Speaking of improving upon perfect foods… S’mores are good, but they can be better.
-One way is to swap out the chocolate bar for a Reese’s Peanut Butter Cup and your friends and family will love you forever.
-You’re so brilliant!!
+Speaking of improving upon perfect foods… S’mores are so good, a camping staple, must-have!
+But, did you know they can be better?
+One way to fancy up your s’mores is to swap out the chocolate bar for a Reese’s Peanut Butter Cup.
+After a long day in the wild, there’s no sweeter treat to end the night.